College of Education

 For scheduling or course registration information, please refer to the appropriate department listed in the schedule of courses.

-Students who are interested in graduate studies to prepare to teach at the secondary level should contact the School of Teaching and Learning in 2423 Norman Hall or call 352.273.4215.
+Students who are interested in graduate studies to prepare to teach at the secondary level should contact the Office of Student Services, G416 Norman Hall or call 352.273.4376.

 College Scholarships: The College of Education awards scholarships to graduate and undergraduate students through an annual selection process.
 Eligibility for individual awards is determined by the college based on a student's fall-term classification.